 Home of the Black Madonna

 Czestochowa is a city in south Poland on the Warta River.
 It lies among the picturesque Jurassic rocks of Krakow Czestochowa Upland, topped with the ruins of Medieval castles.
+It is the second-largest city in the Silesian Voivodeship, with a population of over 200,000 people, and has been an important center of pilgrimage for centuries.

 Black Madonna & The Pope